satwikkrshna/java/README.md

-question 1
+question 3

-display the distinct types of vehicles that are stored in the colelction for the sample data given the following records will appear in the output along with other records..
+display  the color and number of vehicles available in each color as noofvehicles(column alias) by considersing more than 5 vehicles are available in each color. sort the result based on the noofvehicles in ascending order

-a part of SAMPLE OUTPUT is
+some part of sample output is

-[
-"EV",
-"Motorcycle",
-"Scooter"
-]

-Answer: db.twowheelers.distinct("type")

-question 4
+{
+  "_id":"Red",
+  "noofvehicles:6"
+},
+{
+"_id":"Black",
+"noofvehicles":9
+},